COVID-19 Resources & Updates

 -All industry capacity limits and private gathering limits have been lifted.

--Springfield City Hall will resume traditional business hours on June 1, 2021.
+-Springfield City Hall has resumed traditional business hours.

 -The Commonwealth of Massachusetts offers FREE, CONFIDENTIAL, NO QUESTIONS ASKED COVID-19 testing at sites in Springfield.
 Visit mass.gov/stopthespread for dates and locations.